ianjchadwick/LoRaWildfirePrevention-EC601Project/README.md

 ![Fire Weather Index Calculation Scheme](https://github.com/ianjchadwick/LoRaWildfirePrevention-EC601Project/blob/main/Images/FWI%20Structure.JPG?raw=true "Structure of the CFWI System")
 * It performs this caclulation for every node and associates the calculated values to the correct feed determined by the node ID.
 * It then uploads all the newly calculated FWI data and associated components to AF.io where it is also displayed on the dashboard.

+## Results and Further Directions:
+### Results
+#### Hardware -Developed:
+* Three battery powered Sensor Nodes
+> * Raspberry Pi Zero, LoRa transceiver module and AM2302 sensor module
+* LoRa Gateway
+> * Raspberry Pi 3B+ and LoRa transceiver module
+#### Software –Developed Python Code:
+* For LoRa-based data transmission protocol
+* To retrieve weather station data from weatherbit.io API
+* Calculate wildfire prediction indices and metrics
+* Automated uploads of data and metrics to cloud database (AF.io)
+### Future Directions
+* Deploy nodes to rural, wildfire prone areas to refine parameters of the system.
+* Create real-time visualizations of data based on GPS coordinates on map for stakeholders
+* Compare against remote sensing data to refine the accuracy of prediction models.
+> * As of the time of writing there were not any remote sensing data sources avaiable that did not utilize some kind of downscaling algorithm to take the raw data from the relatively low spatial resolution remote sensor to a finer and higher resolution ([like this for example](https://ieeexplore.ieee.org/document/6838955)).
+An area for potential exploration is whether this low-spatial resolution data can be complemented by sensor nodes to create a more accurate representation of the true state of the environemnt and take some of the estimation that is introduced by the downscaling out the equation.
+* Expand data gathering capabilities of the nodes by adding other sensors to eliminate need for wind and precipiation data from weather stations.
+> * We think it might be worth exploring the idea of creating a new metric that takes advantage of some of the real-time information being gathered by the nodes.
+The Fire Weather Index is an excellent metric, but it was developed in 1987 when there were limited ways to gather data in real time.
+Perhaps with some further research and data gathered a more accurate index could be created that takes advantage of the real-time data gathering capabilities available to us now.

 ## [Wiki](https://github.com/ianjchadwick/LoRaWildfirePrevention-EC601Project/wiki)